Suncove/galaxy-classification/README.md

 ```
 Predictions will be made for X_test and a confusion matrix is printed to terminal.
 Loss and Accuracy plots across the 5 epochs are plotted and shown.
 Model is saved to your computer as 'my-galaxy-model.h5'.

-For a more customizable CNN package look here.
+For a more customizable CNN package look [here](https://github.com/Suncove/CNN-class)